Woods, Spieth, McIlroy lead star field in Japan - WHIZ News

 The tournament sponsor has drawn a great deal of attention in the relatively conservative Japanese business world.

-Zozo chief executive Yusaku Maezawao, owner of the online Japanese retailer, is known for lavish spending on artworks, a Stradivarius violin and a future trip to the moon.
+Zozo chief executive Yusaku Maezawa, owner of the online Japanese retailer, is known for lavish spending on artworks, a Stradivarius violin and a future trip to the moon.

 More AP golf: https://apnews.com/apf-Golf and https://twitter.com/AP_Sports